 Includes evaluating how Leaders:

-Set vision and values
+Establish clear and compelling vision and values

 Promote legal and ethical behavior

-Create an environment for success
+Create a wide-spread environment for social success

 Focus on strategic priorities and action